-I have designed and implemented a number of youth science projects intended to involve high school students – especially students of color and first in their families to attend college – to research science.
+I have designed and implemented a number of youth science projects intended to involve high school students – especially students of color and first in their families to attend college – to research science and fisheries issues.

 Math & Fisheries Science Mini-Course (2016)